 I grew up in rural Nova Scotia in a place few have heard of which happens to have the highest tides in the world.
 I lived in an alternative community without electricity, television or computer and my neighbour lived up a tree.
 I started dancing in the forest, on beaches and in my living room listening to Cindy Lauper, Madonna and the Wizard of Oz soundtrack.
 I believed I could fly and spent time jumping off high places whilst flapping my arms, fast.
 I got good at falling.
 I performed my first solo to Rockin’ Robin (Michael Jackson) which I choreographed myself (despite not knowing what choreography was back in 1988).
 My choreographic hero is Crystal Pite.
+My family is my anchor point.

 My formative years were spent playing in the mud, climbing trees, and rocks and frolicking through fields of wild flowers or watching the waves crash violently into the cliffs.
 I loved watching the landscape chip away and gradually change shape over time.